We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Plantar warts are small, noncancerous growths on the sole of the foot that occur due to a particular strain of human papillomavirus (HPV).
+Plantar warts are small, noncancerous growths on the soles that occur due to a human papillomavirus (HPV) strain.

 Some athletes, including dancers, gymnasts, and swimmers, may be more likely to get plantar warts due to being barefoot in communal areas.
 People with a weakened immune system are also at higher risk.